-From nursing and occupational therapy to exercise science, nutrition and psychology, you’ll learn how to improve the wellbeing of communities and groups across Australia.
+From counselling and occupational therapy to exercise science, nutrition and psychology, you’ll learn how to improve the wellbeing of communities and groups across Australia.

 We believe the extensive services provided by healthcare professionals are integral to bettering the lives of our communities.
 That’s why we offer health degrees and diplomas at Swinburne.